NCTUE® empowers you to take control of your credit.

 1-866-343-2821

 An initial fraud alert indicates to anyone requesting your NCTUE Disclosure Report that you suspect you are a victim of fraud.
 When you or someone else attempts to open a service account in your name, the service provider should take steps to verify that you have authorized the request.
 If the service provider cannot verify this, the request should not be satisfied.
 An extended fraud alert is like an initial alert, except it lasts for 7 years.
-To verify your request, a service provider must contact you on the telephone number(s) you provided to NCTUE when you requested the extended fraud alert.
-A valid police report showing you have been a victim of identity theft is required to place an extended fraud alert.
+You may place a fraud alert on your account by utilizing the NCTUE consumer portal (nctueconsumerportal.com).
+A valid police report or FTC identity theft report showing you have been a victim of identity theft is required to place an extended fraud alert.

 An active duty alert is available to persons on active military duty.
-For more information on placing a fraud or active duty alert on your NCTUE Disclosure Report, call us at 1-866-349-3233.
+You may place an active duty alert on your account by utilizing the NCTUE consumer portal (nctueconsumerportal.com).
+You may also call us at 1-866-349-3233.

 You can also mail your request to: